MagnusThome/RejsaRubberTrac/3Dprint/README.md

 # Print you own enclosures

+If you or a friend has a 3D-printer you just download the files and print.

 There are a number of different variants.
 The basic version is a rectangular box housing everything including chargeable battery and the optional pcb for mounting 12V conversion and other things on.

 _This page will update with the different variants but just now there's only this_